-I would say always be on the lookout for opportunities, network with other bloggers and PR people on Facebook, Twitter, and also LinkedIn.
-Attend blogger networking events, get on all the PR lists, If your a lifestyle blogger then BlogOn is a pretty good event to attend, and then focus on your social media followings and your engagement scores.
+I would say always be on the lookout for opportunities, and network with other bloggers and PR people on Facebook, Twitter, and also LinkedIn.
+Attend blogger networking events, and get on all the PR lists, If you are a lifestyle blogger then BlogOn is a pretty good event to attend, and then focus on your social media followings and your engagement scores.

 Thank you so much Gemma for taking out time for us and sharing such helpful information.
 Please follow her on her Twitter account.